F3r-n4nd0/ios-challenge/README.md

 ## Obective
 We would like to have you complete the following code test so we can evaluate your iOS skills.
 Please place your code in a public Github repository and commit each step of your process so we can review it.

-Your assignment is to create a simple Reddit client that shows the top 50 entries from [Reddit](www.reddit.com/top)
+Your assignment is to create a simple Reddit client that shows the top 50 entries from Reddit.

 ## Show your work